Quick Reaction Alert: Netherlands

-The Royal Netherlands Air Force have F-16 aircraft at Volkel Air Base or Leeuwarden Air Base on high alert.
+The Royal Netherlands Air Force (RNLAF) have F-35 aircraft at Volkel Air Base or Leeuwarden Air Base on high alert.
 They intercept once notified by the Air Operations Control Station Nieuw-Milligen, near Apeldoorn in Gelderland.
-The Royal Netherlands Air Force shares the responsibilities for QRA above Benelux with the Belgian Air Component since 2016/2017.
+The RNLAF alternates the responsibilities for QRA above Benelux with the Belgian Air Component every four months since 2016/2017.

 Norway

-The Royal Norwegian Air Force Quick Reaction Alert force consists of F-35 and F-16 squadrons on high alert from Bodø Air Station and Ørland Air Station, among others.
+The Royal Norwegian Air Force Quick Reaction Alert force consists of two F-35s on high alert from Evenes Air Station.

 Romania

-The RoAF 71st Air Base (Baza 71 Aeriană) at Câmpia Turzii in central Romania and the RoAF 86th Air Base (Baza 86 Aeriană) at Borcea in south-east Romania.
-Romania operates MiG-21 LanceRs, which carry the Matra Magic 2 missile and F-16 Fighting Falcons, which carry AIM-9X and AIM-120C missiles.
+The RoAF 71st Air Base (Baza 71 Aeriană) at Câmpia Turzii in central Romania and the RoAF 86th Air Base (Baza 86 Aeriană) at Borcea in south-east Romania are on QRA duty.
+Romania operates F-16 Fighting Falcons, which carry AIM-9X and AIM-120C missiles.
 The Romanian CRC is at Balotești in southern Romania.